cirrax/puppet-libvirt/README.md

 ## Limitations

 Things currently not supported:
-* Operating Systems other than Debian.
+* Operating Systems other than Debian or RedHat.
 Adding support for other systems is a matter of defining the relevant parameters in params.pp.
 So this is really easy for someone with access to such a system.